divipp/pandoc-haskell/pandocHaskell.md

     instance Show a => Show (Maybe a) instance Read a => Read (Maybe a)

-Constructors

-    Nothing   :: Maybe a                --- corresponds to the empty list Just      :: a -> Maybe a           --- result corresponds to the singleton list

 Functions

     isNothing :: Maybe a -> Bool                    --- is empty
     isJust    :: Maybe a -> Bool                    --- is non-empty
     maybe     :: b -> (a -> b) -> Maybe a -> b      --- eliminator for Maybe
     find      :: Foldable t => (a -> Bool) -> t a -> Maybe a   --- first element by condition
     lookup    :: Eq a => a -> [(a, b)] -> Maybe b   --- lookup in an association list

 ### `Either` -- disjoint union

+`Either a b` is an `a` or a `b` but not both.

 *Entities in this section are defined in `Prelude`.*

 Type

     Either :: * -> * -> *    --- disjunct union

+Constructors

+    Left   :: a -> Either a b    --- tag elements of the first type Right  :: b -> Either a b    --- tag elements of the second type

 Instances